 Dr. Tiefer is well-known as a public speaker, having been invited to keynote scores of conferences from London to Paris to Berlin to Osaka to Istanbul to Calcutta to Ljubljana to Auckland.
 She has given challenging and provocative grand rounds in Psychiatry, Urology, and Obstetrics and Gynecology at numerous medical centers and spoken to innumerable university and college clubs, classes, and public audiences.
 In 2003, she was a platform speaker at the Chautauqua Institution, speaking to an audience of over 4500, standing in the same honored spot as Susan B. Anthony, Eleanor Roosevelt, presidents and senators, and other leading intellectual figures.

 As an organizer, Dr. Tiefer convened the New View Campaign in 1999.
 She used her experience as a clinical psychologist, sexologist, and feminist activist to critique, resist, and transform medical models of sexual health and dysfunction.
 Her successful intergenerational campaign uses tactics both old (manifestos, scholarly publications, op eds, protests, testimony, lobbying, conferences, and counter-conferences,) and new (art shows, websites, FaceBook, Twitter, online petitions, listservs, and interactive blogs).

-In 2013, she moved from the medicalization of sex to focus on overtreatment and overdiagnosis writ large as co-organizer of the successful conference, Selling Sickness: People Before Profits.
+In 2013, she moved from focusing exclusively on the medicalization of sex to a larger perspective on overtreatment and overdiagnosis as co-organizer of the successful conference, Selling Sickness: People Before Profits.